Cyber Security for Critical National Infrastructure: Best Practices

 Many security failures aren’t the result of clever hacking but of unlocked doors.

-What this means is that even the simplest precautions can greatly reduce the likelihood of an assault.
+This means that even the most straightforward precautions can significantly reduce the likelihood of an assault.

 Change the factory-set passwords on all of your gadgets and set up a rotation of new ones.
 Employees should be required to use complex passwords.
 Maintain strict use of MFA (multi-factor authentication).
 Protect your data both while it is stored and while it is in transit by encrypting it.
 Make sure you’re always running the most recent software and firmware.